-(B) the rate at which a marketing assistance loan for
+(B) the rate at which a marketing assistance loan for ungraded wool may be repaid under section 1204.

 - (3) HAY AND SILAGE.-In the case of hay or silage derived from a loan commodity, the payment rate shall be the amount by which- - (A) the loan rate established under section 1202 for the loan commodity from which the hay or silage is derived; exceeds - (B) the rate at which a marketing assistance loan for the loan commodity may be repaid under section 1204.